 Interesting, right?
 N15 Salon knows what they’re doing, trust me.
 Do you get eyelash extensions, or are you thinking of it?
 Let us know in the comments!

 P.S.
-Book now with the code N15gorgeouseyes and receive 20% off your first appointment!
+Book now with the code N15SUMMERLASH and receive 20% off your first appointment!
 (Although be sure to bring cash! as this code is cash only!)

 Header photo via